dbt-labs/dbt-project-evaluator/README.md

 ### Model
 `fct_undocumented_models` lists every model with no description configured.
 #### Reason to Flag
-We recommend that every model in your dbt project has at minimum a model-level description.
-This ensures that each model's purpose is clear to other developers and stakeholders when viewing the dbt docs site.
+Good documentation for your dbt models will help downstream consumers discover and understand the datasets which you curate for them.
+The documentation for your project includes model code, a DAG of your project, any tests you've added to a column, and more.
 #### How to Remediate
 Apply a text [description](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) in the model's `.yml` entry, or create a [docs block](https://docs.getdbt.com/docs/building-a-dbt-project/documentation#using-docs-blocks) in a markdown file, and use the `{{ doc() }}` function in the model's `.yml` entry.

+Tip: We recommend that every model in your dbt project has at minimum a model-level description.
+This ensures that each model's purpose is clear to other developers and stakeholders when viewing the dbt docs site.

 ### Documentation Coverage
 #### Model